norseghost/norseghost.github.io/_posts/2019-02-25-commoditization-of-emotion-and-the-search-for-authenticity-in-the-middle-class.md

 expensive jeans (1900kr), shoes (1300 kr), boots (3000 kr).
 All of these things have some ideal of ‘authenticity’ in common.
 They tell a story, a myth, of different times.
 Maybe not simpler, exactly.
 But more ordered and orderly, maybe?
-These are items for a civilized age, it seems.My sneakers have a classic tennis shoe silhouette, and are manufactured from ‘premium’ materials in  Italy.
-My sneakers have a classic tennis shoe silhouette, and are manufactured from ‘premium’ materials in  Italy.
-My sneakers have a classic tennis shoe silhouette, and are manufactured from ‘premium’ materials in  Italy.
+These are items for a civilized age, it seems.

 My [jeans][jeans] are hand-sewn, from denim made on old looms (granted, in a contemporary slim-tapered cut).
 My [boots][boots] are handmade by a [dude in his